ieumann/displacement-and-mobility-northern-kenya/README.md

 8. Lack of food and water was reported as the second challenge in 40% of locations.
 9. Malaria was the top health concern in just above 60% of locations.

-#### It is possible to discern that several of these factors are related to water scarcity.
+**It is possible to discern that several of these factors are related to water scarcity.**

+The accessibility of water for cooking is directly indicated by one feature.
+A lower percentage here suggests that water scarcity is an issue.
+Similarly, another feature shows the availability of drinking water.
+If the percentage is low, it suggests a scarcity of water.
+Another feature is the distance to the water source.
+A larger distance could signify that water scarcity is present, as it means individuals need to travel further to reach water.
+The time spent in queues for water is another feature.
+Longer waiting times could indicate water scarcity, as it suggests that more individuals are attempting to access limited water resources.
+One feature presents the first reason for returning to the original location, where 'drought' is mentioned.
+This suggests that water scarcity, taking the form of a drought, was a significant factor in a household's decision to return.
+The second challenge faced, as indicated by one feature, is 'lack of food and water'.
+This challenge is a direct reference to water scarcity.
+The first challenge, described as 'environmental challenges' in another feature, could indirectly be related to water scarcity.
+This is because environmental challenges often encompass issues related to water availability.

+Adding to these:
+The second reason for departure, as stated in one feature, is 'resource-based conflict'.
+In this region, such conflicts often emerge due to water scarcity.
+The second reason to abandon pastoralism, according to another feature, is also 'resource-based conflict'.
+The reason for dropping pastoralism could be the lack of water for cattle due to drought.
+Given the vast space in this region, it is unlikely that a land-related conflict is the cause.

-Based on the current analysis 9 out of the 10 features can be directly or indirectly associated with water scarcity under certain conditions. **Hence, 90% of the factors can be linked to water scarcity.**
+**Based on the current analysis 9 out of the 10 features can be directly or indirectly associated with water scarcity under certain conditions.
+Hence, 90% of the drivers for mobility can be linked to water scarcity.**

-Features such as ethnic clashes, safety concerns or access to an educational facility appear to be less important drivers for mobility in the region. <br>
+Features such as ethnic clashes, safety concerns or access to an educational facility appear to be less important drivers for displacement in the region. <br>

 However, a more detailed analysis e.g. of additional features in the dataset could provide a more accurate picture of the individual motivation for mobility at a specific point in time.